jonnomk/ngx-merge-json-translations/README.md

 \
 Please note, if your `sourceFile` is named `messages.json`, then your translation files will use the same file stem i.e. `messages.en-GB.json`.

 Can be used directly after calling `ng-extract-i18n`.
-For example, add a property in your `scripts` section in `package.json` named `extract-merge` and set the value to `ng extract-i18n && npm run merge-json`.
+For example, add a property in your `scripts` section in `package.json` named `extract-merge` and set the value to `ng extract-i18n && ng run [PROJECT_NAME]:merge-json-translations`.
 Then in your terminal, use `npm run extract-merge` to sequentially generate your `messages.json` file and then merge it into your translation files.